davewood/buck-security/README.md

 If you control the integrity of your system already with other programs (like tripwire) you can disable the checksum check.

-## Installation

-buck-security comes as zip-file.
-Just [download the latest version here](https://github.com/davewood/buck-security/archive/refs/heads/master.zip) and unzip the the zip-file.
-To start the checks run the *buck* program (type `./buck` while in the buck-security directory).
-Or run `buck --help` to get information about the options.

-### Configuration

-#### Configure which check to run

-You can configure buck-security by editing the file `conf/buck.conf`.
-Here you can enable and disable the different checks by deleting them from the list.
-By default all checks are enabled.

-#### Configure exceptions for checks

-Some warnings that buck-security will give you at the first run will probably be false alarms. buck-security include whitelists for all checks that are suited for a newly installed Debian Linux.
-If you are sure that the warnings you get are harmless, you can add the items to the whitelist of the check which gave you the warning.

-For example if you are sure which files or directories should be allowed to be worldwriteable, or have the SETUID or SETGID set, than you can add these to the whitelist-files.
-Just copy and paste the list of files/directories that buck-security outputs to the proper exception file at conf/whitelists.

-For example copy a list of programs which are allowed to have the SETUID set to `conf/whitelists/suids_whitelist.conf`.

- ATTENTION: Please use the whitelists carefully.
-They may be a possible security risk.

-### Usage

-By default all checks are enabled.
-For disabling checks see the section CONFIGURATION. buck-security is started by executing the buck program (type `./buck` while in the buck-security directory).

-The different checks may take a while.
-After they have been finished you will get informations about potentially security risks.
-You have to decide for yourself how to handle this information.

-#### Command line arguments

-To control the output and enable logging of the results, the following command line arguments are available:

-`./buck-security --help`
-show help

-`./buck-security --log`
-logs output in logs-directory

-`./buck-security --output=1`
-short output, show result only

-`./buck-security --output=2`
-(default) default output, show details (which files/dirs where found e.g.)

-`./buck-security --make-checksums`
-create checksums for the most important system programs to recheck them later (if the checksums check is enabled)